 why is the solved_subs different from the env.subs in glue?

-for the hosted
+it's solved_subs for the hosted module

 actually wait, is that true? :thinking:

-always for the root module
+or is solved_subs always for the root module

-yeah no it's for the hosted
+yeah no it's for the hosted module

 each module gets its own subs (and eventually a solved subs), so it depends where it's being referenced